duanev/uos/README.md

 ### Quick start

-Checkout the &mu;os repo, cd to it, then type `./umake` and it will show you what works (green), what has issues (yellow), and what is broken (red).
-Pick an architecture, the QEMU machine for starters, and an app:
+On a Linux system with QEMU installed, checkout the &mu;os repo, cd to it, then type `./umake` and it will show you what works (green), what has issues (yellow), and what is broken (red).
+Pick an architecture (the QEMU machine is a good choice ;) and an app:

     ./umake armv8 qemu hello
     cd bulid-armv8-qemu-hello

-and run the qemu command offered.
-Edit something and run `../umake`.
+and run the qemu command offered at the bottom.
+Then maybe edit `../apps/hello/main.c` or something and run `../umake` to try your change.

 For now &mu;os is allways a static monolithic image.  [^1]

 ### Features

-- **SMP** is being debugged. (hey, is there an hvc or smc for rpi400's start4.elf?)
+- **SMP** cores can be launched and given a thread via `smp_start_thread()`.
+  See `appd/testsmp/main.c`.
+An ARMv8 hypervisor or secure monitor is needed (QEMU has one builtin).
+Can someone please point me to an HVC or SMC for rpi400's (compute module 4) start4.elf?

 - No interrupts.
 Just use another core (you will like the improved latency).

-- **Multitasking** is also being debugged, and it is cooperative, *not preemptive* (no interrupts).
-Task code is all linked into the single binary along with the OS.
-A true general purpose multi-*application* system with loadable binaries is not yet in the cards.
+- **Multitasking** is cooperative, *not preemptive* (no interrupts), and there are likely still some bugs here despite the much more invloved tests.
+Still a single binary, so task code is all linked with &mu;os and kicked off from `main()`.
+A true general purpose multi-*application* system with loadable binaries is not yet in the cards ...

 - Pretty near zero **device** support.
 Console i/o is there of course, but opportunities abound.  ;)